 At Flyaps we often see how many ready-made analytical tools work for different industries, but do not align with the complexity of the telecom.
 We tackle these big data challenges in telecom by leveraging advanced technologies and approaches like microservices architecture, artificial intelligence (AI), and robotic process automation (RPA) to create custom solutions that reckon with telcos' needs.
 Custom systems that effectively segment and categorize data is a key answer to data analytic challenges in the telecom sector.

-Case in point: developing predictive analytics tool
+Case in point: developing a tool for analytics in roaming and forecasting

 Lack of flexibility in system integration